mikahGeek/oblige/oblige-connect/README.md

             Method: get
 ```

-## Add a resource to your application
-The application template uses AWS Serverless Application Model (AWS SAM) to define application resources.
-AWS SAM is an extension of AWS CloudFormation with a simpler syntax for configuring common serverless application resources such as functions, triggers, and APIs.
-For resources not included in [the SAM specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md), you can use standard [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) resource types.

 ## Fetch, tail, and filter Lambda function logs

 To simplify troubleshooting, SAM CLI has a command called `sam logs`. `sam logs` lets you fetch logs generated by your deployed Lambda function from the command line.
 In addition to printing the logs on the terminal, this command has several nifty features to help you quickly find the bug.